 Robust and Measurable Public Health Indicators for Humanitarian Emergencies according to Context

-Paul Spiegel; William Weiss; Hannah Tappis, Chiara Altare
+Paul Spiegel; Chiara Altare; William Weiss; Hannah Tappis; Marwa Ramadan

-This project will take into account the existing systems and processes for public health information systems globally and in humanitarian emergencies as well as those systems and processes that are currently being developed and/or are evolving.
-Furthermore, we will work with the key actors who are currently working on developing and/or modifying the principles, systems and methods.
+To ensure complementarity of efforts and sustainability of action, the project will build upon existing systems and processes for public health information management, both globally and in humanitarian emergencies, and will coordinate with the key actors who are currently working on developing and/or modifying these principles, systems and methods.

 Back to Top